pioz/mtgdb/README.md

 The first time you run MTGDB, it will migrate also the database creating the tables.

 ```
-mtgdb-cli -h
+mtgdb -h
-Usage of mtgdb-cli:
+Usage of mtgdb:
   -download-concurrency int
     	Set max download concurrency
   -en